txoof/epdlib/README.md

 ## Changes
 ### v0.4
-* Add support for IT8951 panels with 8bit gray scale and partial refresh See the [ChangeLog](./changes.md) for details
+* Add support for IT8951 panels with 8bit gray scale and partial refresh
+    - Assigning EPD object to screen has changed from directy assignment to using a the string that corresponds to the name.
+See the [ChangeLog](./changes.md) for details

 ## Dependencies